oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 - Configure Workflow Processes to automatically trigger onboarding workflows.

 - Build IT Tasks Page to handle email setup and laptop allocation.

-- Create Schedule Induction Page for HR to schedule induction sessions.

 - Develop Unified Task List Pages to view and act on tasks.